A phase field model with arbitrary misorientation dependence of grain boundary energy: Limitations of existing models

 \subsection{Equilibrium Bicrystal Solutions}

 The goal of this section is to provide an analytical result for the GB energy as a function of misorientation for the case of a single planar GB located at the center of an infinite one-dimensional domain.
+The equations derived in this section will be used in section \ref{Dependence_on_delta_theta} to show that, within the existing models, the GB energy must increase with the misorientation angle.

 The bulk crystal orientations are $\theta_1$ and $\theta_2$ in the left and right halves of the domain, respectively.
 The order parameter $\phi$ is $\phi=1$ in the bulk crystal and decreases near the boundary.
 We assume that the order parameter profile $\phi(x)$ has a single minimum in the GB region, while the misorientation profile $\theta(x)$ is a monotonic function of the coordinate $x$.
-The boundary conditions are summarized as follows, where the subscript $x$ indicates the derivative with respect to position:
+The boundary conditions are summarized as follows:

 In addition to these boundary conditions, the potential is zero in the bulk crystal, $V(1)=0$, so the only contribution to the free energy is due to the presence of the planar GB.
 The free energy contribution from the GB is positive, so $V(\phi)>0$; these are the only constraints imposed on the potential.
 No assumptions are made about the form of $g(\phi)$ and $h(\phi)$.